qixwang/mc-docs.zh-cn/articles/machine-learning/how-to-configure-environment.md

             ```azurecli
             # create a Ubuntu DSVM in your resource group
             # note you need to be at least a contributor to the resource group in order to execute this command successfully
-            # If you need to create a new resource group use: "az group create --name YOUR-RESOURCE-GROUP-NAME --location YOUR-REGION"
+            # If you need to create a new resource group use: "az group create --name YOUR-RESOURCE-GROUP-NAME --location YOUR-REGION (For example: westus2)"
             az vm create --resource-group YOUR-RESOURCE-GROUP-NAME --name YOUR-VM-NAME --image microsoft-dsvm:linux-data-science-vm-ubuntu:linuxdsvmubuntu:latest --admin-username YOUR-USERNAME --admin-password YOUR-PASSWORD --generate-ssh-keys --authentication-type password
             ```